YuHuiChen0705/CHA101G7_Other/README.md

 # CHA101G7_Other
-formal git for frontend &amp; sql
+formal git for &amp; sql  &amp; other file